-Why have supplements not helped the potassium crisis?
+Why have supplements not helped the Potassium crisis?
 Because products almost never have more than 99 mg per pill.
-The Adequate Intakes (AI) for potassium are 3,400 mg and 2,600 mg for men and women respectively.
-So why do the pills have such a low dosage?
-Because it is an unwritten rule companies follow.
+The Adequate Intakes (AI) of Potassium are 3,400 mg and 2,600 mg for adult males and females respectively.
+So why do pills have such a low dosage?
+Because it's an unwritten rule companies follow.
 The FDA frowns upon dietary supplement pills including more than 99 mg in a product.
 This is because some potassium drugs are limited to 99 mg.
-There is also a fear of hyperkalemia, or very high blood potassium levels.
+(4) There is also a fear of hyperkalemia, or very high blood potassium levels.

-However, the Institute of Medicine has stated there in no need for an Upper Limit for potassium.
+However, the Institute of Medicine has stated there in no need for an Upper Limit for Potassium.
 They also state that healthy people with normal kidney function have no health risks from very high amounts.
-So it is not only safe, but most people can take as much as they want!
+(4) So it's not only safe, but most people can take as much as they want!

 Therefore, we offer Potassium Powder to help resolve this Potassium crisis.
 Powder is not only less expensive than pills, but it's also so much easier to incorporate into your diet.
 You can sprinkle it in any kind of food, any drink, a pre-workout mix, a protein shake, a sleep aid; truly anything.
 It won't cause a taste difference in anything, and since 99% of people do not get enough Potassium, it's a safe bet your body could use a little extra :)